blockapps/dapp-guide/README.md

 └─ metadata.json
 ```

-Zip file name may be random.

-Coming soon: the CLI tool to test the validity of your dApp packaging

 ### Deployment
 1. Open the STRATO Management Dashboard in your browser by entering the STRATO node URL (enter the login credentials if prompted: `admin/admin` by default)